Welcome to the DeFranco Post!

 My coverage of the Jerry Sandusky scandal at Penn State, with inside reporting and commentary that went against the media frenzy, was picked up nationally and included appearances on ESPN Radio.

-Below is a favorable mug of me.
+Below is a semi-favorable mug of me.